cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 them to the higher and steeper faults, topographic stresses may contribute to the observed coseismic slip.

+The spatial variation in topographic stresses decreases in frequency and amplitude with depth.
+This is not surprising, because with increasing depth, the stress field at any point is more sensitive to surface loads from a greater region, and is less dominated by individual mountain-sized features.
+The spatial variablity of stress with depth is similar to the spatial variablity of coseismic slip in the models considered [e.g., Zhang et al, 2011], which are similarly more smooth at depth.
+Some of the estimated slip variability is likely partially due to the more limited detectability of displacements at depth versus near the surface.
+However, the negative spatial correlations of slip versis stress (especially $\sigma^M_N$) (Figures
+\ref{fig:fault_stress_3d}, \ref{fig:feng_slip_sig_n_scatter}) suggest this is a
+real signal: variations in $M$ influence rupture processes, leading to less slip where topographic stresses are less favorable on the fault.

 ## Tectonic stresses, $\mu$, $\phi$

 ### Direction and magnitude of tectonic stresses